middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process.md

 ## III.
 Charges and Evidence {#chargesevidence}

 a.
-Concerns regarding student behavior may be brought to the Office of Community Standards by any individual, whether or not they are a member of the Middlebury College community.
+Concerns regarding perceived policy violations by students may be brought to the Office of Community Standards by any individual, whether or not they are a member of the Middlebury College community.

 b.
-A faculty member who believes a student has engaged in academic dishonesty shall submit a written statement of the facts supporting the charge to the Office of Community Standards.
+A faculty member who believes a student has engaged in academic dishonesty shall submit a written statement of the facts supporting the charge to the Office of Community Standards or Dean of Students.
 The faculty member's statement will serve as the formal presentation of charges to the Judicial Board, and therefore should be sufficiently detailed to enable all parties to respond and prepare for the hearing, if necessary.

 c.
 The Office of Community Standards may conduct an initial inquiry into the concern to determine whether or not to bring charges against a student.
 This inquiry may include gathering evidence, including statements from witnesses and documentary evidence, as well as other steps to understand the issue.